sas229/TinyGPSPlus/README.md

 }
 ```

-For API information see: https://github.com/mikalhart/TinyGPSPlus
+For further API information see: https://github.com/mikalhart/TinyGPSPlus